 It was January 2011, and markets were rallying around the globe, driven by optimism that the U.S. and European economies were on the rebound.
-One rising stock was Janus Capital Group Inc. (JNS), the Denver-based asset management firm.
+One rising stock was Janus Capital Group Inc. (JNS:US), the Denver-based asset management firm.

 Sifting through Janus’s funds, he saw that returns had begun to taper off about six months earlier, Bloomberg Markets magazine reports in its August issue.
 Worse, the firm had recently instituted so-called performance fees on a half dozen of its funds, meaning that the funds pay fees to Janus Capital, their “adviser,” based on performance against their benchmarks.
 When fund performance lags, those fees decline, hitting profits.